DenuvoSoftwareSolutions/fighting-bots-at-scale/docs/case2.md

 by over 75%, demonstrating the effectiveness of minimizing unnecessary reads/writes and optimizing resource allocation.

-Table2: Performance and cost analysis for 100 million rows
+Table 2: Performance and cost analysis for 100 million rows

 |Metric|Old workflow|New workflow|Change|
 |:---|---:|---:|---:|